aziubin/ProxxBlackHoles/README.md

  where 155 is horizontal dimensions of the board, 25 is vertical dimensions and 187 is the number of holes.

-**Example of console output with the following board: with 55, heigth 19 and number of holes 25:**
+**Example of console output with the following board: width 55, heigth 19 and number of holes 25:**

 ~~~Welcome to the Black Hole console game version 1.0
   0123456789012345678901234567890123456789012345678901234